etases/EduBlock.Report/Requirement.md

 * **Description:** Admin can search account by text, username, email, id, first name and last name.
 * **Actors:** Admin
 * **Preconditions:** Admin is logged in.
-* **Postconditions:** System show list of accounts that match the search criteria.
+* **Post Conditions:** System show list of accounts that match the search criteria.
 * **Flow of Events:**
   * Admin go to EduBlock.
   * Admin login with username and password.
   * Admin click on “Account”.
   * Admin click on “Search” button.
   * Admin input text to search account.
-  * System show list of accounts that match the search criteria.
+  * System shows list of accounts that match the search criteria.
 * **Alternate Flow:**
   * Admin add search criteria by clicking on Search in” field.
   * Admin choose which criteria to search and combine with search by text.